top of page

 • 3 min read

-Day in and day out, all sane minds in Pakistan are pounced upon by the ruling elite’s indecent verbose through print, electronic and social media, which at best can be termed as Infantile Gibberish.
-The undue and unreal hostilities demonstrated especially through the TV Talk shows, press briefings and even from the floors of the parliament and high offices smack of decline from average to below average mental and moral faculties.
+Infantile Gibberish Day in and day out, all sane minds in Pakistan are pounced upon by the ruling elite's rhetoric and mind boggling verbose through print, electronic and social media, which compared with the established democracies and real civilized statesmen, can be termed as Infantile Gibberish.
+The undue and unreal hostilities demonstrated especially through the TV Talk shows, press briefings and even from the floors of the parliament and high offices are indicative of decline from average to below average discourse.
 One could write a book on the reasons and factors contributing towards such a decadence.
 Nevertheless, this short piece is aimed at just pointing at the backlash of this unfortunate phenomenon, with the hope that it may contribute two cents towards improving the state of affairs.

 The second most serious issue is the political fissures caused by thoughtless and juvenile behavior, which further expose and even add to the existing fault lines.
 It is hard to find a place in our beloved country, which is not plagued by ethnic, linguistic, sectarian, religious and political polarisation.
 The ongoing state of affairs in Pakistan bears testimony to that effect.
-Burying our heads in the sand without putting a check on the dialogue and behaviour of the three pillars of the state as well as other politico-religious cult speaking and demonstrating in their favour or in opposition won’t be able to wish away the dreadful outcome that we continue to confront 24/7.
-The unprovoked aggression by Pakistan’s arch foe and frequent threats, any natural or man-made calamities, and even the daily supreme sacrifices rendered by men in uniform to safeguard the country and people, results only in a few seconds feelings-less lip service; and then back again to their hate filled rant.
+Burying our heads in the sand without putting a check on the inflammatory dialogue would not be able to wish away the dreadful outcome that we continue to confront 24/7.
+The unprovoked aggression by Pakistan’s arch foes and with ongoing multi directional threats, any natural or man-made calamities, and even the daily supreme sacrifices rendered by men in uniform to safeguard the country and people, results only in a few seconds feelings-less lip service; and then back again to their hate filled rant.
 Obviously, in such a degeneracy, everyone is bound to be slapped with a question, ‘who will bell the cat then?’

-Third, the ownership of the print and electronic media by the ruling elite, besides the ability to rent the non-owned channels and newspapers has almost deprived the public from knowing the truth.
+Third, the ownership of the print and electronic media by the ruling elite, besides the ability to influence the non-owned channels and newspapers has almost deprived the public from knowing the truth.
+The misuse of social media adds fuel to the fire.
 Consequently, falsehood seems to stand on firm feet, while naked truth remains buried under false narratives.
-Unfortunately, the tendency to silence or at least curb the sane voices is quite alarming and too obvious to be denied.
-The ban on some popular anchors and writers has made the others to be more docile and even submissive, which badly impinges on the quality of media and on the freedom of responsible speech.
-It is funny as well as frustrating to hear and see the clownish yet mafia-don-like appearances on daily TV Talk shows where anchors act as sheepish facilitators.
-Nevertheless, the illiteracy, mental and moral bankruptcy of the people in the helm of affairs stands fully exposed; ringing alarm bells, which should be regarded as clarion call.
+Unfortunately, the tendency to silence or curb the sane voices is quite alarming and too obvious to be denied.
+Obviously, it badly impinges on the quality of media and on the freedom of responsible speech.
+It is frustrating to hear and see the haughty disposition of some frequent talkers on daily TV Talk shows where anchors act as firefighters and referees.
+Nevertheless, the lack of political maturity and foresight of the people in the helm of affairs stands fully exposed; which threatens national unity and cohesion.

 Comments